Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Jackboots on Chester Terrace, Regent's Park ... this must

-have scared some early risers in London!
+have worried some early risers in London.

-Daily Variety called It Happened Here a science-fiction film, which is sort of what it is -- a story of WW2 in the "negative subjunctive" -- that is, a tale of events which could have happened but did not happen, but if they did happen they might have happened like this.
+Daily Variety called It Happened Here a science-fiction film, which is sort of what it is -- a story of WW2 in the "negative subjunctive".
+That is, a tale of events which could have happened but did not happen, but if they did happen they might have happened like this.
 It's actually an alternate reality story, a time-splinter concept commonplace in films now but unheard of then.
 1 It Happened Here takes as its springboard the simple idea that Hitler launched an invasion during the Battle of Britain and quickly subdued England.
 Everything else follows with complete credibility.

 Pauline: "I've decided to join."